Do you suffer from gut problems? Are you trying to restore your gut health naturally?

-Foods for a Healthy Gut- Which Foods Naturally Heal Your Gut?
+Foods for a Healthy Gut- Which Foods Naturally Restore Your Gut?

-There are many nutrition programs that heal the gut.
+Many nutrition programs restore the gut.
 Elimination diets can provide significant symptom relief however, it can be challenging to identify food sensitivities.
 Food sensitivities are a delayed food reaction so you may eat reactive foods today and symptoms may not show up for 72 hours.

-A first step on an elimination diet is to remove gluten and dairy.
+The first step in an elimination diet is to remove gluten and dairy.

 Next, the MRT (Mediator Release Test) provides a roadmap for your anti-inflammatory nutrition plan.